Hackamac007/Network-Automation/README.md

 This file contains background information about the course, including configuration files and versions.

-Please contact me on Twitter `@nickrusso42518` or in the course discussion with any questions you have.

 ## Development machine
 I used an Amazon Linux platform on EC2 for this course, but any Linux